-Some people might have depression due to not only the pressure but also the harsh words, sarcastic remarks; or perhaps someone said something which is not true etc. Some couldn’t take it because of these four words (Chinese characters): 人言可畏 – meaning words can be so fearful that one can’t even take it.
+Some people might have depression due to not only the pressure but also the harsh words, sarcastic remarks, or perhaps someone said something that is not true, etc. Some cannot take it because of these four words (Chinese characters): 人言可畏 – meaning words can be so fearful that one can’t even take it.

-Due to the nature of this blog, let’s stop the negative examples which I think it’s kind of heavy to discuss here but you get the idea.
+Due to the nature of this blog, let’s stop the negative examples that I think it’s kind of heavy to discuss here, but you get the idea.

-Actually, there are many other examples of how words can affect one’s emotion.
-It’s especially more so due to the popularity of the social media platforms.
-What about the people that you meet on a day-to-day basis such as your family, friends, co-workers, strangers etc?
+Actually, there are many other examples of how words can affect one’s emotions.
+It’s especially more so due to the popularity of social media platforms.
+What about the people you meet on a day-to-day basis, such as your family, friends, co-workers, strangers, etc?

 What kind of words do they use?
 And what about you?

 Coming back to this article – Let Powerful Encouraging Words Start With You And Me…

 The Reasons For Having The Encouraging Words Series And How They Helped Me Heal